TheUnderScorer/netguru-recruitment-task/README.md

 - GET /comments

-  If no query parameter it will fetch all comments from database.
+  If no query parameters are provided it will fetch all comments from database.
 This endpoint supports following query parameters.

   | Query parameter  | Description |
   | ------------- | ------------- |